minicomp/ed/_texts/EN-ThePalinode-1770.md

 And she trip’d to her closet.

-“I know Rambler, the author of the letter Sent to my lord. .Dis ’squire Ben son, an unfortunate lover, who to revenge himself of my indifference has charged me with gallantry.
-Here is the last billet-doux he wrote to me;
+“I know Rambler, the author of the letter Sent to my lord.
+'Tis ’squire Benson, an unfortunate lover, who to revenge himself of my indifference has charged me with gallantry.
+Here is the last billet-doux he wrote to me.

-It
-[ «9 ]
-It will convince my lord of my innocence — Say you found it in my closet,
-*
-or stole it from me — I wish the ’squire may Severely Suffer for the mischief he intended todo — induce his lordship to chastise the fellow as he deserves.” —
+It will convince my lord of my innocence - Say you found it in my closet, or stole it from me - I wish the ’squire may severely suffer for the mischief he intended to do - induce his lordship to chastise the fellow as he deserves.” -

-“Your wish shall be gratified.
+“Your wish shall be gratified." -

 I ravished a kiss, and went away thinking how to bring the ’squire to the punishment of the bastinado.

 Hearing that his lordship had just returned from the airing he had taken, I went to him.

-“What news, Rambler
+“What news, Rambler?" -

-\
-4
-« The
-«
-/
-V
-w
-t 7® ]
-The best your lordship could expect— — countess is innocent, and her calumniator is known.’*
+"The best your lordship could expect - countess is innocent, and her calumniator is known."

-“Who is he ^
+“Who is he?" -

-“’squire benson.” —
+"'Squire Benson." -

-“Then I doubt my lady’s innocence « — benson is my friend — he would not deceive me — I cannot question his probity.” — - “That friend you think So honourable, has attempted to Seduce your wife.” -- - — “Have care of what you Say, Rambler — it is not upon your mere word i’ll believe Benibn a rascal.” -- “Judge
+“Then I doubt my lady’s innocence - Benson is my friend - he would not deceive me - I cannot question his probity.” -

-L 7' 1
+“That friend you think so honourable, has attempted to Seduce your wife.” -

+“Have care of what you Say, Rambler - it is not upon your mere word I’ll believe Benson a rascal.” -

-“Jddge of him upon facts, my lord.
-Read this billet — it is of the Same hand wdiich wrote the letter you received lately, and' directed to the coim tess.”
+“Judge of him upon facts, my lord.
+Read this billet - it is of thesSame hand which wrote the letter you received lately, and directed to the countess.”

-His lordship took the paper, and opening it with — ‘ Lord! can it be possible ?”
-Read as follows. i
+His lordship took the paper, and opening it with - ‘ Lord! can it be possible?”
+Read as follows.

-♦
-* /
-To the Countess of C -- -- -- -- -- -/
+To the Countess of C-----.

-I
-V
-X *
-I
-0
-\
-Throw not into despair, a man who loves you to distradlion -- -- -- -- -- 1 can no
-longer bear your disdains with patience -- -- they are worse than death, or infamy. -- -- -- Fear the evils I may bring ] upon
-[ 72 ]
-upon you -- -- -- lord — is jealous 5
-he will easily believe any charge against you -- -- think of the life of miscry which his credulity will force you tolive^_ol
-- >
-the loss of your reputation, which his behaviour will confirm — and dare to be
-/
-still Severe, still indifferent. -- I have threatened the woman I adore!
-O for
-4
-give, forgive! -- -- -- My heart would
-r
-Sooner cease to beat -- -- 1 am incapable
-of injuring you — I love — 1 can but love — charming C -- -- -- -! repay my passion,
-only with a Smile — with a line from your hand -- -- -- let me hope — I alk for no more -- -- if I am but certain of not being difiiked. i’ll be content and happy -- -- -- What is a Smile — 2l line? —
-Deny not that comfort to the disconso late Benson.
-I
-« The
-t 73 1
-'S
+Throw not into despair, a man who loves you to distraction - I can no longer bear your disdains with patience - they are worse than death, or infamy. - Fear the evils I may bring upon you - lord C----- is jealous; he will easily believe any charge against you - think of the life of misery which his credulity will force you to live - of the loss of your reputation, which his behaviour will confirm - and dare to be still severe, still indifferent. - I have threatened the woman I adore!
+O forgive, forgive! - My heart would sooner cease to beat - I am incapable of injuring you 0 I love — I can but love - charming C----! repay my passion, only with a smile - with a line from your hand - let me hope - I ask for no more - if I am but certain of not being disliked, I’ll be content and happy - What is a smile - a line? -  Deny not that comfort to the disconsolate Benson.
-The villain!
-Exclaimed lord C — when he had read.
-How he has ai

-bused my confidence and friendship!
-He made an absolute fool of me — it was he, Rambler, who created my Suspicions against lady C -- -- -- -.
-He observed to she; that she was courted, and often whispered to by Some young men, who compose her Society — by his advice I forbid the countess to admit the visit of those he pointed out to me for her favourites, and prevented her from forming connexions he did not approve of — My diffidence of her ala

-tered my temper — an offensive Severity Succeeded my former indulgence, and my good nature gave way to misanthropy.
-From this change in me, and my implicit adhesion to his counsels, he hoped, the villain! to meet vol. I. E with
+"The villain!
+Exclaimed lord C----- when he had read.
+How he has abused my confidence and friendship!
+He made an absolute fool of me - it was he, Rambler, who created my suspicions against lady C-----.
+He observed to me, that she was courted, and often whispered to by some young men, who compose her society - by his advice I forbid the countess to admit the visit of those he pointed out to me for her favourites, and prevented her from forming connexions he did not approve of - My diffidence of her altered my temper - an offensive severity succeeded my former indulgence, and my good nature gave way to misanthropy.
+From this change in me, and my implicit adhesion to his counsels, he hoped, the villain! to meet with a more favourable reception from a woman exasperated against her husband - I am ashamed of the part the scoundrel has engaged me to perform. - I owe a reparation to the countess, and I will give it - She must not any more curse the hour when she became my wife. - My sole care will be to make her happy - this instant I’ll go to her, fall at her feet, and ask for the past. -
-[ 74 ]
-with a more favourable reception from a woman exasperated against her husband— —

-I am ashamed of the part the Scoundrel has engaged me to perform. — I owe a
-%
-reparation to the countess, and I will
-* '
-V
-give it -- -- -- She must not any more curse the hour when she became my wife. -- -- -- My Sole care will be to make her happy — -- this instant i’ll go to her, fall at her feet, and ash pardon for the pash —
-\
-\
 “Betray me not, my lord — I stole f this billet from her — let me not be mi serable for having Served you.” — : -- --